-The term spondylolisthesis defines a condition in which the vertebral bodies slip forward in relation to the vertebrae beneath.
-Most commonly L5 slips over S1.
-The disease affects approx. 6–9% of the population.
-The condition most commonly occurs in children, adolescents, and in individuals > 50 years old.
-Risk factors are repetitive hyperextension of the spine (e.g., gymnastics), trauma, bone pathologies, or degenerative spine disease.
+Spondylolisthesis is a condition in which a vertebral body slips anteriorly in relation to the subjacent vertebrae.
+The condition affects up to 10% of the population.
+The two most common forms of spondylolisthesis are isthmic and degenerative.
+Isthmic spondylolisthesis is associated with a disruption of the vertebral ring and most commonly occurs at L5–S1.
+This form is most prevalent in children and adolescents and is often associated with repetitive hyperextension of the spine (e.g., in gymnasts).
+Degenerative spondylolisthesis occurs at L4–L5 and most commonly affects individuals over 50 years of age.
+Other forms of spondylolisthesis may be associated with congenital disease, trauma or bone fractures, and underlying bone pathology (e.g., Paget disease).
 Spondylolisthesis may be asymptomatic or cause lumbar pain on exertion, gait problems, radiculopathic pain, or urinary incontinence.
-In some patients a step-off at the lumbosacral area is palpable.
-Diagnosis is established through imaging.
-Most patients achieve good results with conservative treatment (e.g., physical therapy).
-Surgical treatment (e.g, vertebral fusion, decompression of the nerves) is reserved for patients with refractory cases and neurologic deficits.
-Overall, children and adolescents achieve better results than adults and elderly.
+Some patients have a palpable step-off sign at the lumbosacral area.
+Diagnosis is established with imaging.
+Most patients achieve good symptomatic control with conservative treatment (e.g., physical therapy).
+Surgical treatment (e.g., vertebral fusion, decompression laminectomy) is reserved for patients with refractory symptoms and/or neurological deficits.
+Overall, children and adolescents have better outcomes than adults and elderly patients.

 - Affects up to 10% of the population

-- Most common in children < 6 years, 12–17 years (congenital and spondylolytic form) and adults aged > 50 years (degenerative form)
+- Most common in children and adolescents < 18 years (congenital and isthmic spondylolisthesis) and adults aged > 50 years (degenerative spondylolisthesis)

-- Defect most commonly occurs in the lumbar spine (L5 in 80% of cases), L4 in 15% of cases
+- Defect most commonly occurs in the lumbar spine (typically L5-S1 in isthmic spondylolisthesis, L4-L5 in degenerative spondylolisthesis)

 Epidemiological data refers to the US, unless otherwise specified.